Kid Icarus: Release

 In February and July 1987, respectively, a cartridge-based version was published for the NES in Europe and North America.
 For this release, the graphics of the ending were updated, and staff credits were added.
 Unlike the Japanese version, which saves the player's progress on the Disk Card, the cartridge version uses a password system to restore progress, an almost unprecedented feature.

 In August 2004, Kid Icarus was re-released in the Famicom Mini Disk System Selection for the Game Boy Advance.
 It was released on the Wii's Virtual Console on January 23, 2007, in Japan, on February 12 in North America, and on February 23 in Europe and Australia; it was released on the Wii U's Virtual Console on August 14, 2013, in Japan, on July 11 in Europe and Australia, and on July 25 in North America.
-Passwords from the NES version do not work in the Virtual Console version due to the checksum algorithm being changed.
+Passwords from the NES version do not work in the Virtual Console version.
 In 2016, the game was included on the North American and PAL region releases of the NES Classic Edition.
-In 2019, it was released on Nintendo Switch Online.
+In 2019, it was released on the Nintendo Classics service.

 3D Classics

 A 3D Classics remake of Kid Icarus was published for the Nintendo 3DS handheld console.
 The remake features stereoscopic 3D along with updated graphics including backgrounds.
 It uses the save system instead of passwords.
 It has the Family Computer Disk System's extra sound channel for music and sound effects.

 It became available on the Nintendo eShop on January 18, 2012, in Japan, on February 2 in Europe, on April 12 in Australia, and on April 19 in North America.
 It was available early for free via download code to users who registered two selected 3DS games with Nintendo in Japan, Europe, and Australia.
 In Japan, it was available to users who registered any two Nintendo 3DS games on Club Nintendo between October 1, 2011, and January 15, 2012, and became available for download starting on December 19, 2011; in Europe, it was available to users who registered any two of a selection of Nintendo 3DS games on Club Nintendo between November 1, 2011, and January 31, 2012, with the first batch of emails with codes being sent out on January 5, 2012; in Australia, it was available to users who registered any two of a selection of Nintendo 3DS games on Club Nintendo between November 1, 2011, and March 31, 2012, with the first batch of emails with codes being sent out in January 2012.
-In North America, download codes for the 3D Classics version were given to customers who pre-ordered Kid Icarus: Uprising at select retailers when they picked up the game, which released on March 23, 2012, allowing them to obtain the game early.
+In North America, download codes for the 3D Classics version were given to customers who pre-ordered Kid Icarus: Uprising at select retailers when they picked up the game, which was released on March 23, 2012, allowing them to obtain the game early.